atbcb/usab-uswds/_pages/about/eeo/anti-harassment.md

 Sachin Pavithran \
 Executive Director \
 / s / &nbsp; Date: 2/11/25

-## 9. REVISION HISTORY

-The “Revision History” table below should be used to capture revisions or updates to this EEO Complaint Procedures directive.
-All columns are mandatory.

 | Date    | Revision Summary | Version <br /> Number | Author / Owner Name
 | :---    | :---             | :---:               | :---